frictionlessdata/frictionless-py/docs/guides/extracting-data.md

  Row([('id', 5), ('name', 'Rome')])]
 ```

-The package by itself doesn't provide any read functions directly as it's a role of its resources.
+The package by itself doesn't provide any read functions directly because it's a role of its resources.
 So everything written below for the Resource class can be used within a package.

 ## Header Class

 After opening a resource you get access to a `resource.header` object.
-It's a list of normalized labels but providing some additional functionality.
+It's a list of normalized labels but also provides some additional functionality.
 Let's take a look:

 ```python